 Why?
 Quality premium domains are lead generators, brand enhancers, and appreciating assets.
 All three lead to increased ROI and higher company valuations—while reducing the cost of customer acquisition.
 As MicroStrategy’s CEO, Michael J. Saylor, said about the $30M sale of Voice(.)com (2019): "Ultra-premium Domain Names like these can help a company achieve instant brand recognition, ignite a business, and massively accelerate value creation.”

-Here’s a few of my favorite examples of companies leveraging a premium domain to accelerate value creation (you can find more at BuckleyMedia.com/casestudies):
+Here’s a just a few of my favorite examples of companies leveraging a premium domain to accelerate value creation (you can find more at BuckleyMedia.com/casestudies):

 As renowned angel-investor, Jason Calacanis famously said: “The name of your startup is critically important to its success—six letters or under, generally easy to spell and certainly unique.
 Great entrepreneurs tackle and solve challenging issues like naming their company well, and if you can’t name your company well, you’re simply not worth investing in.
 I know it’s a harsh statement, but it is true. better you hear it now while you still have a chance to hit a home run.